MathManuelHinz/chrono/documentation/project.md

 ### ChronoTimes

-Each ChronoNote is describes by two key/value pairs:
+Each ChronoTime is described by two key/value pairs:

 - "tdate": ISO string format representation of the date.
 - "start": ISO string format representation of the time.